-- our Contact Service allocate a volunteer in the nearest town or city
+- Our Contact Service allocate a Support Worker in the nearest town or city

-- our volunteer Support Worker meets police at address of family or volunteer goes to address of persons who have already been notified by police of the death (we do not do the notification on behalf of police)
+- Our Support Worker meets police at address of family or volunteer goes to address of persons who have already been notified by police of the death (we do not do the notification on behalf of police)

-- our volunteer Support Worker will have information (Bereavement Pack) to assist the family
+- Our Support Worker will assist the family with information and support

-- the Support Worker’s involvement with the affected persons is supervised by a Bereavement Service Specialist (BSS)
+- The Support Worker’s involvement with the affected persons is supervised by a Suicide Bereavement Specialist (SBS)

-- the specialist and volunteer work closely to assess need and provide support
+- The SBS and Support Worker work closely to assess need and provide support

-- length of engagement with victim is client driven as long as their needs are still within the parameters of what we can provide
+- Length of engagement is client-driven as long as their needs are still within the parameters of what we can provide

-- affected persons can all our 0800 number at anytime in the future to re-engage with Support Worker.
+- Affected persons can all our 0800 number at anytime in the future to re-engage with their Support Worker.

-Our volunteers, who come from many and varied backgrounds, also receive on-going support and training including individual coaching and debriefing sessions.
-This support is provided by our bereavement specialists.
+Our Support Workers, who come from many and varied backgrounds, also receive on-going support and training including individual coaching and debriefing sessions.
+This support is provided by our Suicide Bereavement Specialists.

 What Victim Support does not do:

-Russell Baines – Manawatu, Wairarapa, Wellington, Hutt Valley, Nelson, Marlborough and Sth Island West Coast.
-Phone: 021 343 328
+Russell Baines – Manawatu, Wairarapa, Wellington, Hutt Valley, Nelson, Marlborough and Sth Island West Coast

 Susie Milne – Canterbury, Southland, Otago and Central Otago